 AREA CREDITS

 Writing and Speaking: (6 credits)

 ENGL 1120 (Composition II) 3

 COMM 1130 (Public Speaking) 3

-\Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.
+Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its

+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requ uirements below.

+Mathematics and Statistics: (3 credits)

 Please see below in the General Science Core Requirements.

 Please see below in the General Science Core Requirements.
+Social and Behavioral Sciences: (3 credits)

 3

-Sciences.
+Select one course from the UNM Core Curriculum in Social and Behavioral Humanities: (3 credits) Sciences.

 3

+Select one course from the UNM Core Curriculum in Humanities.
+Second Language: (3 credits)

 3

+Select one course from UNM Core Curriculum in Second Language.
+Arts and Design: (3 credits)

 3

+Select one course from the UNM Core Curriculum in Arts and Design.
+Student Choice: (6 credits)

+6

+Arts and Design: (3 credits) Select one course from the UNM Core Curriculum in Arts and Design.
+Student Choice: (6 credits) 3 6